 The “trick” for better management of BPD symptoms is to learn strategies for better emotional regulation, whether this happens through communication adjustments between partners (e.g., using more validation) or improvements to internal skills used by the suffering person (e.g., mindfulness, breathing).
 It is always possible to practice and develop skills – both individually and as a couple – to better-regulate emotions, although it does take time to practice and consistent/daily effort that can sometimes seem like “too much” on top of all the other standard demands of life.

 In the process of learning more about BPD, both those who suffer from BPD and their partners need to decide what they are willing to do to make for a healthier situation.
 It is fine to desire caring and compassion from others when you have BPD, but it is also important to consider how much effort to regulate emotions is being directed inwards versus having expectations/demands for support from others.
 The expectations of a partner are going too far if it includes 24/7 emotional support, or being on the receiving end of unresolved trauma that has nothing to do with the partner.
 Another point here is that partners are not therapists, nor does it make sense for them to be expected have the same expertise as a therapist.

-When you have BPD, I believe taking as much individual responsibility as possible is essential because that is what’s often expected, meaning that partners are usually very limited in what they can do to help, and likewise experience difficulty investing their time and energy into learning about mental health when they don’t suffer in the same way.
+When you have BPD, I believe taking as much individual responsibility as possible is essential because it better matches reality, meaning that partners are usually very limited in what they can do to help, and likewise experience difficulty investing their time and energy into learning about mental health when they don’t suffer in the same way.